Carolyn Warmus: Incarceration

 Warmus was incarcerated at the Bedford Hills Correctional Facility for Women.
 Under inmate ID#: 92G0987, Warmus's incarceration disciplinary history document was released in January 2017.
 The document reports eleven Tier III and four Tier II misconducts, with a total of eleven misconducts being ruled as affirmed.
 Warmus had her first parole hearing on January 9, 2017, represented in the state appellate court by attorney Mayer Morganroth.
 She was denied parole in January 2017 and again in July 2018, but was granted parole on June 17, 2019.

 In 2004, Warmus filed a federal lawsuit against the New York State Department of Correctional Services, claiming to have been sexually abused by prison guards.
 Warmus stated that she had been raped and forced to trade sexual favors for basic privileges.
 One corrections officer, Lt.
 Glenn Looney, was arraigned in the town of Bedford court on April 15, 2004, on a charge of second-degree sexual abuse, a misdemeanor.
 Warmus backed her claim by providing prison officials with a sample of Looney's semen that she had kept refrigerated in plastic.
 In 2008, Warmus received $10,000 from the Department of Correctional Services in settlement of the lawsuit.

 She served 27 years for the murder and was released from prison on parole on June 17, 2019.
+Under New York Law section 259-H, unless her conviction is overturned, she will be subject to parole for the rest of her life, which includes post release supervision.